Marc Dann

 Marc Edward Dann (born March 12, 1962) is an American attorney and former politician.
-A member of the Democratic Party, Dann served in the Ohio State Senate from 2003 to 2006 and as the 47th Attorney General of Ohio from 2007 until his resignation in 2008.
+A member of the Democratic Party, he served in the Ohio State Senate from 2003 to 2006 and as the 47th attorney general of Ohio from January 2007 until his resignation in May 2008.

 Born in Evanston, Illinois, Dann grew up in Shaker Heights, Ohio.
-After graduating from the University of Michigan and Case Western Reserve University School of Law, Dann began his legal career in Youngstown, Ohio, as a bankruptcy and divorce attorney.
+After graduating from the University of Michigan and Case Western Reserve University School of Law, he began his legal career in Youngstown, Ohio, as a bankruptcy and divorce attorney.
 Throughout the 1980s and 1990s, he also worked on several Democratic Party political campaigns.
 In 2001, Dann won his first election to public office to the Liberty Township school board.
 Then in 2002, he was elected to the Ohio State Senate.
-As state senator, Dann was most noted for his criticism of Ohio state officials involved in the Coingate scandal.
+As state senator, he was most noted for his criticism of Ohio state officials involved in the Coingate scandal.

-After winning election in 2006, Dann was sworn in as Ohio Attorney General on January 14, 2007.
+After winning election in 2006, he was sworn in as Ohio attorney general on January 14, 2007.
 However, his time in office would be short-lived after sexual harassment allegations against multiple staffers and the revelation of an extramarital affair on his part.
-This scandal would lead to Dann resigning on May 14, 2008; he would return to private practice.
+This scandal led to Dann resigning on May 14, 2008; he returned to private practice.

 Early life and career

 Born in 1962 in Evanston, Illinois, Dann grew up in Shaker Heights, Ohio.
-While in high school, Dann became in interested in Democratic Party politics and volunteered for the Ohio House of Representatives campaign of Lee Fisher.
+While in high school, he became in interested in Democratic Party politics and volunteered for the Ohio House of Representatives campaign of Lee Fisher.
 He later worked for Jimmy Carter's 1980 presidential campaign.

 Dann earned a B.A. in 1984 from the University of Michigan and a J.D. degree in 1987 from Case Western Reserve University.
-After law school, Dann worked for Gary Hart's 1988 campaign for president.
+After law school, he worked for Gary Hart's 1988 campaign for president.
 In 1991, Dann moved to Youngstown, Ohio, to open a private law practice specializing in divorce and bankruptcy.